ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 ### 18. Enjoy an aperitivo as Italians do
 The aperitivo typically takes place before dinner.
 It is a time to relax and unwind with friends or family while enjoying a drink and a light snack.
-We spent some incredible moments on the terrace of our hotel (Palazzo degli Abati) called [Crialoss Café](http://www.palazzodegliabati.it/crialoss/){:target="_blank"}, with spectacular views over Sasso Caveoso.
+We spent some incredible moments on the terrace of our hotel (Palazzo degli Abati) called [Crialoss Café](http://www.palazzodegliabati.it/crialoss/){:target="_blank" rel="nofollow"}, with spectacular views over Sasso Caveoso.
 We sipped from a top-notch Aperol Spritz and ordered a light dinner.
 We tried some local foods like a trio of bruschetta and Cialledda which is a salad of cucumbers, tomatoes, onions, bread, and olive oil.
 It was very aromatic and fresh.

 <div class="row mb-4">
     <div class="col-sm-6 text-center mb-3 mt-3">